DavidCoderror/Poker-Python-Objects/README.md

 8th Update: Reworked straights to align with special Rules attached to Aces and etc....

 9th Update: Fixed Straights and reworked logic

+10th Update: Reworking Deckcheck method due to not working, LOTS OF ISSUES